theory/justatheory/content/post/past/culture/good-at-doing-things.md

 In infancy, we believe parents can solve all our problems

-As children, it’s that teachers can
+As children, it's that teachers can

-As adults, it’s that governments.
+As adults, it's that governments.

 It as never been more important to raise generations who: